ada-parc/ADA-PARC-Website-Design/README.md

 # ADA-PARC Website

 This repository contains the code for the ADA-PARC website and research data dashboard.
-The website uses MongoDB as the back-end database for storing geospatial and tabular data and is programmed in R. The website code is hosted and run using (ShinyApps)[https://www.shinyapps.io].
+The website is programmed in R. The website code is hosted and run using [ShinyApps](https://www.shinyapps.io).

-In order to run the website locally (by sourcing the `ADA_PARC.Rmd` file in R Studio) you must have a `config.yml` file with the credentials to access the MongoDB connection.

 ## Tools